Yang-Mills-Utiyama Theory and Graviweak Correspondence: Graviweak correspondence

 When we accept the graviweak correspondence, we can understand a fermion mass is induced by the Yukawa coupling of $\SL2C$ Weyl-spinor and $\SUW=\SU_{ L} (2)$ Higgs spinor.
 From the quantum field theoretic view, We reconsider an electron mass term here.
 We respect the Higgs field as the space-time $SU(2)$ spinor and utilise the first differential formalism for a gravitational interaction term, the same as the Weyl spinor;

-where we omit the subscript $\textsc{l}$ for simplicity.
+where we omit the subscript $\textsc{l}$ on the spin connection and the generator for simplicity.
 We consider a configuration in which an electron induces a gravitational field of the Schwarzschild solution around it, and the Higgs spinor interacts gravitationally with the curved space-time in the electron centre-of-mass system.
 An electron has an electric charge and intrinsic angular momentum (a spin); thus, the Kerr-- Newman metric may be a solution to the Einstein equation for an electron.
 We ignore a contribution of the electric charge since it is suppressed by $(\cG/c^{~}_\SU)^2\approx1/137$ and also ignore a contribution from spin $\hbar/2$ since it gives a more minor contribution than the mass does.

 The Schwarzschild solution with a polar-coordinate $x^a=(t,r,\vartheta,\varphi)$ is

 and $m_e$ is the electron mass.
 The vierbein form can be extracted from (\ref{lmschw}) as

 From the above solutions and the torsion-less condition, a unique solution of the spin form can be obtained\cite{fre2012gravity,Kurihara:2016nap}: